Writing Skills Test for Engineering Students

 Next Test Date

-If you are a first-year student, or an upper-year student, who is planning to write the Writing Skills Test on Monday, May 3, 2021, please register through this form, external link, opens in new window.
+If you are a an upper-year student who is planning to write the Writing Skills Test, please register through google formthis form, external link, opens in new window.
+First-year students do not need to fill out the form.

 The best part about the WST is that it’s an open-ended essay question, which means that there is no right or wrong answer.
 You will be given a topic and asked to write about it in approximately 500 words.
 To prepare, you may find it helpful to check out the online resources offered through Student Learning Support, opens in new window.